NSW Government wants to make it harder for protesters to disrupt gas and mining on private land.

 Mr Roberts said the Inclosed Lands, Crimes and Law Enforcement Amendment Bill would create a new offence of aggravated unlawful entry on private property, with a maximum penalty for $5500 – well above the current fine of $550 for similar offences.

-The Bill would change the law to extend the definition of a mine to include gas developments.
+The definition of a mine would be extended to include gas developments.
 Interfering with a mine is an indictable offence under the Crimes Act.

 Santos coal seam gas project at Narrabri and the Pilliga forest has been plagued by protesters for several years, with about 30 incidents of unlawful entry to its water treatment facility at Leewood in 2016.

-News Corp. reported Mr Roberts saying the laws targeted eco-fascists and he would consider extend penalties for protesters to include jail terms in the future.
+Mr Roberts said the laws targeted eco-fascists and he would consider extend penalties for protesters to include jail terms in the future.
 The report stated virtually none of the people “rounded up” at the Narrabri protests were from the local area.

 Lock the Gate responded angrily to the Mr Roberts’ announcement this morning, issuing a press release quoting North West farmers who have locked on to equipment to protest Santos.